zhmcclient/python-zhmcclient/design/fake-client.rst

 error responses (see the second list item).
 Because the zhmcclient only evaluates HTTP status code, HMC reason code and the message text, these are the only attributes that can be specified (to keep it simple).

+Note that normal error injection can already be done with the `side_effects` approach of the `mock` package.